deeplearning4j/deeplearning4j/customdatasets.md

 Vectorization is done with the [DataSetIterator](../doc/org/deeplearning4j/datasets/iterator/DataSetIterator.html), which can iterate over data sets and vectorize them; i.e. translate them to a machine-friendly numerical form.

+(Optimal batch size from Datasetiterator is n x m, where n is the minibatch size and m is the number of workers on your distriputed network.)

 Extending a [BaseDataSetIterator](../doc/org/deeplearning4j/datasets/iterator/BaseDataSetIterator.html) lets you do batching and data set inputs.
 The constructor below takes two parameters: the data set to be iterated over, and the batch size of each iteration.
 For example, on MNIST, there are 60,000 images, and we'll handle them here in batches of 10, with this command: